pixa-pics/lacertadb/README.md

 - **Document**:
     - `objectOutput()`: Returns the document in a readable format.
     - `databaseOutput()`: Returns the document in a format ready for storage.

+- **QuickStore**:
+    - `getDocument()`: Returns the document in a readable format.
+    - `deleteDocument()`: Deletes a document by its ID.
+    - `getAllKeys()`: Return a list of document's IDs.

-> You nearly never use `new Document()`, except for the static methods: `Document.isEncrypted()` and `Document.decryptDocument`.
+> You nearly never use `new Document()`, except for the static methods: `Document.isEncrypted()` and `Document.decryptDocument` which you can call after getDocument if you didn't yet provided the password.
 Collection are always returned from the Database (class) instanciated object, so you don't have to use `new Collection()` but when using a DB you need to create an instance so you need to call the class with the keyword `new`!

 ## Contributing